kmhzamir/idat2vcf/README.md

 > provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;
 > see [docs](https://nf-co.re/usage/configuration#custom-configuration-files).

-For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/raredisease/usage) and the [parameter documentation](https://nf-co.re/raredisease/parameters).